m-ramzan786/Words-Generator/README.md

 2. Enter the desired number of words in the input field.

-3. Click the "Generate" button to generate random words.
+3. Click the "Generate Words" button to generate random words.

 4. View the number of generated words and character counts.